 It’s a calm and peaceful part of the world, so you and the pooch can enjoy a leisurely stroll along flat tracks and gentle hills – needless to say, this is ideal if you want to let them run off the lead and go sniffing about.
-When you’re done, you’ve got a choice of places to stop for refreshments – The Crown and Cushion is a dog-friendly drinking den with water bowls and treats for your pooch, or you can pop by Pattabakes, Welburn’s famous dog-friendly cafe.
+The Crown and Cushion is a dog-friendly drinking den with water bowls and treats, or you can pop by Leaf and Loaf, a cafe that welcomes pooches.

 Clay Bank and Greenhow Plantation

 With incredible views and loads of green space for the dog to run about, this 3-mile woodland route in the Cleveland Hills is a must-do.
 It’s an easygoing route that packs a real punch – you’ll work your way through forest tracks that offer dramatic views across the Cleveland plain, with landmarks like Roseberry Topping and the Captain Cook Monument to spot in the distance.
 Why not stop to recharge at Greenhow Plantation?
 It’s a pretty shaded area where you can escape the sun.